 We’re still at the early stages of these tutorials, so keep doing as many of them as you can in order to grasp the very basics.
 If you have been planning to enroll in a WP theme course, completing these tutorials will make it easier to understand how courses are structured, and what else you need to learn to create a modern theme yourself.
 You also have the option to download any of the free WordPress themes from the web, and explore their code to see how a certain feature has been achieved.

 How to create a WordPress Theme from scratch: Part 1

-Deon Dazy is working on a series of posts for creating a WordPress theme from nothing, and although he’s still working hard on Part 2, you can begin to explore what he talks about in Part 1, and apply that to any of your existing demo themes that you are building.
+Deon Dazy is working on a series of posts for creating a WordPress theme from nothing.
+Although he’s still working hard on Part 2, you can begin to explore what he talks about in Part 1 and apply that to any of your existing demo themes that you are building.
 And if it takes too long for the Part 2 to come out, just reach out to the author through email and let him know that you’d be interested in hearing more.
 I’m sure he will be more than happy to cooperate with you.
 Upon completing this one, you will have the basic WP theme layout narrowed down.

 How to create a WordPress theme from scratch — A Definitive Guide

 Any project that involves creating something of your own is always going to be exhilarating.
 You’re embarking on a journey to understand WordPress and programming more, and you will end up with the capability of being able to fully maintain your own theme.
 That’s something that a page builder cannot give to you.